Traits

 App-specific traits

 Any application can define it's own trait and use it to exchange data between services and apps.
-Such a trait must precisely follow the app's requirements.
+Such a trait can precisely follow the app's requirements.

 App Traits shall be stored in a Git repo in the form of a JSON schema and distributed between all interested parties.
 If you believe that your trait will be used by a decent percent of the TRAIT community, you can make a PR to the registry.